Find Affordable College Courses

 Roxbury Crossing, MA

-Roxbury Community College did quite well in this year’s ranking of the best places for nursing students to get a associate degree.
-It came in at #9 on the list.
-Roxbury Community College is a small public school located in the large city of Roxbury Crossing.
+Roxbury Community College landed the #9 spot in the 2023 rankings for the best value associate degree nursing programs.
+Roxbury Community College is a small public school located in the city of Roxbury Crossing.

-In-state tuition fees for undergraduate students at Roxbury Community College are $5,784 per year.
+The average tuition and fees for an in-state undergraduate at Roxbury Community College are $5,784 a year.
 While working on their Associate Degree, nursing majors at Roxbury Community College accumulate an average of around $16,904 in student debt.

-Northern Essex Community College did quite well in this year’s ranking of the best places for nursing students to get a associate degree.
-It came in at #10 on the list.
-NECC is a small public school located in the suburb of Haverhill.
+Northern Essex Community College ranked #10 on this year’s Best Value Nursing Associate Degree Schools in Massachusetts list.
+NECC is a small public school located in the large suburb of Haverhill.

-In-state tuition fees for undergraduate students at NECC are $5,544 per year.
+The average tuition and fees for an in-state undergraduate at NECC are $5,544 a year.
 While working on their Associate Degree, nursing majors at NECC accumulate an average of around $22,419 in student debt.

-Full Nursing at Northern Essex Community College Report
+Read full report on Nursing at Northern Essex Community College

 Best Value Nursing Colleges in the New England Region

-Explore all the Best Value Nursing Schools in the New England Area or other specific states within that region.
+Explore all the Best Value Nursing Colleges in the New England Area or other specific states within that region.

 State Degrees Awarded